Homemade dried apple rings are the best!

 What if I Over-Dried My Apple Rings

 Place a wet (not dripping wet) cloth or paper towel on an empty dehydrator tray.
-Spread over-dried apple rings on other trays.
-Place all the trays in the dehydrator, close the door and leave it over night.
+Place all your over-dried apple rings on other trays.
+Put all the trays in the dehydrator, close the door and leave it over night.
 No need to turn on the dehydrator.
 The apples will absorb the moisture from the wet cloth.
 In the morning, you should find that the paper towel is dry and that the apple slices are a little more tender.

-It’s important that the apple rings do not come into direct contact with anything wet – that will create damp spots that may lead to mold later on.
+Note: It’s important that the apple rings do not come into direct contact with anything wet – that will create damp spots that may lead to mold later on.
+Your goal is just to create a humid environment.
+The dried apples will automatically absorb the moisture in the air.

 Alternatively, you could place the dried apples in a large container and add a wet cloth separated from the apples by wax paper or a small plate.
 Seal the container and leave over night.